• home

 Page 37

 This was primarily an essay, but it includes an illustration I developed in Adobe Illustrator specifically for the piece.
 The visual component carries the rhetorical weight.
-(Thanks are due to the designer of the typeface used in the illustration—credit and link provided alongside the work.)
+The floral lettering EPONYMS incorporates characters derived from an alphabet by Tang, sourced via Rawpixel—a detail that proved unexpectedly fitting for the theme.

 Slabin, U. (2023).
 Should eponyms be kept?
 Emphatic yes.
 Journal of Baltic Science Education, 22(2), 188–191. https://doi.org/10.33225/jbse/23.22.188